jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Irminsul.md

 RacialMods:
 Languages: Common, Druidic, Elven, Sylvan (can't speak any language); telepathy 100 ft.
 SQ: planar portal
+SpecialAbilities:
+  Planar Portal (Su): >
-SpecialAbilities: Planar Portal (Su) Within the split of an irminsul's trunk swirls a large planar portal, a permanent gate that links one plane to another.
+    Within the split of an irminsul's trunk swirls a large planar portal, a permanent gate that links one plane to another.
 An irminsul controls whether or not specific creatures can pass through its portal, which grants entrance to a specific location on the linked plane.
 Those attempting to breach a barred portal must succeed at a DC 26 Fortitude save or be ejected and teleported to a random location on the current plane.
 If the trespasser successfully saves, it takes 6d6 points of damage and is sickened for 1 minute.
 The DC for this save is Wisdom-based.
 Mythic characters can expend uses of mythic power to forcefully pass through the gate, lowering the DC of the saving throw by 5 for each use of mythic power expended in this fashion.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: